Gift Icon

 • There isn’t enough information given to the public regarding the negative health and environmental effects of motorized transport.
 There is also insufficient information regarding how and why people should take individual action towards solving these issues.

 Specific measures are proposed by the charter to improve balanced transportation.
-Health promoting and environmentally sound modes of transport are included.
+Health-promoting and environmentally sound modes of transport are included.
 People’s need to use motor vehicles for transport should be reduced.
-We also need to reform pricing, so transport costs can reflect travelled mileage better and internalize health and environment benefits, as well as costs related to transport.
+We also need to reform pricing so that costs can reflect traveled mileage better and internalize health and environmental benefits, as well as costs related to transport.

 Costs of economic development

-While in the 1960s there were high returns for highway investments (0.54), in 1991 the return was a mere 0.09.
-Therefore, government funds can be spent in other more productive fields.
+While in the 1960s, there were high returns for highway investments (0.54), in 1991, the return was a mere 0.09.
+Therefore, government funds can be spent on other, more productive fields.

 Expenditures into petroleum and automobiles give little business and employment activity, because they depend on imported inputs and are capital intensive.
 According to a study, $1.5 million is spent by the government for every highway job compared to a maximum of $30.000 that other programs consume.
 In British Columbia, 5 times more jobs can be provided by investing into public transit than by doing the same for petroleum fuel.